fastersteam/website23/README.md

+# GraphQL Playground

+UI where you can test out and debug graphQl queries

+# Cutoff of Old Template

 # Payload Website Template

 A template for [Payload](https://github.com/payloadcms/payload) to power websites from small to enterprise.
 This repo may have been created by running `npx create-payload-app` and selecting the "website" template or by cloning this template on [Payload Cloud](https://payloadcms.com/new/clone/blank).